 Voltage sag is one of the issues that kill skateboard batteries faster.
 The good thing about fast-charging LiPo batteries is they are resistant to that.

-If you work in power banks manufacturing, you will find this battery moldable into any shape and form because of its fluid-saturated content.
+If you work in power banks manufacturing, you will find this battery moldable in any shape and form because of its fluid-saturated content.
 Another benefit we get from this type is it’s affordable.

 Such a figure needs to reach a specific level before recharging.
 Otherwise, the battery would experience safety and durability issues.